-Acupuncture helps to stimulate the “signaling” of the Hypothalamus Pituitary.
+Acupuncture helps to stimulate the “signaling” of the Hypothalamus and Pituitary Glands.
 This helps to activate the secretion of hormones, follicle growth and ovulation.
 Chinese Herbal medicine in conjunction with acupuncture help to balance hormones, move stuck energy flow in the reproductive system as well as relieve stress.
 Women with low estradiole levels do very well on herbs since there is no other treatment therapy to help bring on their natural cycle.
 Dietary and lifestyle recommendations may be needed as well as stress management in certain cases of amenorrhea.

 Catherine’s diagnosis was one of kidney and liver yin deficiency heat with a liver qi stagnation.
 Catherine was dry; she did not have enough fluids for a follicle and uterine lining to grow.
 Her heat signs were indicative of this.
 Her acne was indicative of heat as well as a hormonal imbalance.
 Catherine’s regiment was weekly acupuncture and a customized herbal medicine tea which she drank daily.
 The result three months later was she got her period.
-Other symptoms that improved was that she could sleep better, her acne went away and her anxiety was great reduced.
+Other symptoms that improved was that she could sleep better, her acne went away and her anxiety was grealyt reduced.
 She continued the herbs for another two months and a year later she is still getting her period.
 It fully resumed.

 If you have amenorrhea, it is important to first go see your gynecologist for testing.
 Chinese Medicine is an effective treatment to help resume the period.